TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 Results files format
 """"""""""""""""""""

 Results of each stage can be saved into files and later reused to speedup calculations.
-Default format is Gzipped Python :mod:`pickle` files.
+Default format is Gzipped Python :mod:`cPickle` files.
 In order to improve portability of *Valve* results one can use ``--netcdf`` or ``--netcdf4`` options.
 This will change default format to NetCDF based.
-See also :ref:`dump_options`
+See also :ref:`dump_options`.

 .. note::